We are receiving submissions of prose pamphlets for adults from 30 January – 6 February 2024.

 When will I hear back about my submission?

 We send updates on our progress in our newsletter, so that is the best place to look if you’re wondering when you might hear back from us.
 We do reply to everyone, and we read all of the submissions very thoroughly, so thank you for being patient with us.

 Will I get feedback if my submission is unsuccessful?

 We will email everyone to let them know the verdict on their submission, but we can’t offer individual feedback.

 What happens if you do like my writing?

 We will let you know by email and take it from there.
-If you sent us a poetry pamphlet proposal, we will ask you to send us 10-20 more poems.
-We might have some suggestions for tweaking or developing your writing further, so we’ll explain that all in the email.
+We will probably have some suggestions for tweaking or developing your writing further, so we’ll explain that all in the email.

 Will I get any money?